josesousaribeiro/XAI-Benchmark/Openml/dataset_properties_selection.md

 Seeking to better understand the characteristic of each dataset cluster found from its 15 properties analyzed, this research performed initial analyzes by inspecting the value ranges of each of the properties in each cluster (Figure 1), as well as performing analysis through Multiple Correspondence Analysis – MCA in order to identify which dataset property values best characterized each cluster found.

+To identify each different dataset profile, an inspection of the value ranges of each cluster for each property was carried out.
+In this analysis, the possible existence of specific property values for datasets of specific clusters was verified.
+At this stage, it was identified that the quantity of datasets in cluster 2 had a small $n$ and, therefore, this cluster was disregarded from these results (The datasets for this cluster are: \textit{kr-vs-kp, Phishing Web sites,} and \textit{SPECT}).
+Keeping only clusters 0 and 1.

 Through inspection analysis, it was possible to verify different distributions of property value ranges for each of the two main clusters.
 The result is shown in Figure 1.

 ![alt text](https://github.com/josesousaribeiro/XAI-Benchmark/blob/main/Openml/full_properties_by_cluster_in_frame_.png)